eldoy/presang/README.md

 # Presang
-Concept isomorphic server side rendered (SSR) HTML written in pure vanilla Javascript.
+Isomorphic server side rendered (SSR) HTML written in pure vanilla Javascript.

 Includes a minimal server.
 Layouts and pages are loaded into memory on startup for that blazing speed.
 Web pack is not used, and package size is incredibly small at only 0.6Kb uncompressed!

 You can completely control what gets included on the server and what gets loaded after the page is served in the browser without any magic.

-Have a look at the [Presang demo] for a fuller example.
+Have a look at the [Presang demo](https://github.com/fugroup/presang-demo) for a full example with code.

 ### Install
 ```